whomble/EnderSpark/README.md

 These 3 main components are connected to a waterblock for cooling, in my experience it's a bit overkilled and air cooling will be enougth in the future but I need to circulate the water anyway so...

+# Water

+The EDM process must be done under a dielectric fluid, it can be ethanol, oil or kerosene but the easyest solution is obviously deionised water.
+Water is also used for cooling (the electrical components and the workpiece) and chip evacuation.
+The "builtplate" is a water tank made out of acrily sheets welded with aceton and a bit of silicone for etancheity.
+I've also add a steel shit so I can quickly remove it from my magnetic buildplate.

+EDM generate a ton of small metalic particles which needs to be filter during the cutting, The best pump I've found is a membrane pump which can provide high pressure (necessary for good filtration) and is quite silent when underpowered, it's design for 24V and I power it between 5-7V depending on the material.
+The filter is a standard polyester coton filter <0.1um in a cardrige in the future I'll probably try washables filters like ceramic or stainless steel.
+I use push pull and 6mm tubes for all my connection except for the nozzle its a 4mm.

+After each cuts I put the deionised water in it's original tank for decantation, and separate the "pure" water from the dirty one a few days later.

+Copper is consiered as a heavy metal, the best way to deal with the dirty water is to let it sit for a while in a ventilated area to evaporate all the water, after that it's jsut metal powder and can be disposed in the local recycling center.

+# Firmware modifications

 # Toolpath generation

-# Water

-The EDM process must be done underwater for cooling and chip evacuation so the "builtplate" is a water tank, this one is in PVC but I will make it in acrylic in the future, I have printed and glued a grid at the bottom to attatch 2 flat brass block with tappered holes to fix the material I want to cut.
-The tank is held in place with magnets embeded in the orginal buildplate.
-## Filtration

-# Printed part list